 Fiber-rich foods such as onions, asparagus, leeks, green bananas, artichokes, sunchokes, and leafy greens provide essential nourishment for healthy gut bacteria.
 Fermented foods like yogurt, sauerkraut, and kefir can support gut health, as long as they’re well-tolerated.

 Polyphenol-rich options like colorful berries, spices, and herbs offer unique benefits for a thriving microbiome.
-We are unable to digest many polyphenols, yet our microbiome can and, as a result, produce valuable compounds for us.
+We are unable to digest many polyphenols, yet our microbiome can, and as a result produces valuable compounds for us.

-Overall, diversity of food is a friend to the microbiome, so your conventional fruits and vegetables such as carrots, celery, cucumbers, tomatoes, and more all play important roles for gut health.
-Be mindful that diets like the carnivore diet, or macro-eating plans common to body-building protocols can give great results, yet, if food choices are kept narrow over multiple weeks and months, the microbial diversity in the gut can and will be affected.
+Overall, food diversity is a friend to the microbiome, so your conventional fruits and vegetables, such as carrots, celery, cucumbers, tomatoes, and more, all play important roles in gut health.
+Be mindful that diets like the carnivore diet or macro-eating plans common to bodybuilding protocols can yield great results, yet if food choices are kept narrow over multiple weeks and months, the gut’s microbial diversity can be affected.

 What to Avoid: